My 15 Favorite Travel Moments of 2015

-The itinerary on my Baltic Sea cruise featured 3 places in Greece, Bulgaria, Romania, and Istanbul.
-Bulgaria was the one I was least looking forward to visiting and as it always seems, turned out to be my favorite.
-Our tour guide took us to an awesome village in Nessebar with UNESCO World Heritage Sites and unique souvenirs.
-We sat on a terrace at lunch which overlooked the gorgeous coastline that was stunning.
-We also visited the Sunny Beach area that is a haven for European vacationers and wow, was I impressed!
+The itinerary on my Baltic Sea cruise featured three places in Greece, Bulgaria, Romania, and Istanbul.
+Bulgaria was the one I was least looking forward to visiting, and as it always seems, it turned out to be my favorite.
+Our tour guide took us to an impressive village in Nessebar with UNESCO World Heritage Sites and unique souvenirs.
+We sat on a terrace at lunch, which overlooked the gorgeous coastline that was stunning.
+We also visited the Sunny Beach area that is a haven for European vacationers, and wow, was I impressed!

-Some places you just have to see firsthand to understand how amazing they are.
+Some places you have to see firsthand to really appreciate how magnificent they are.
 Meteora was one of those.
 This unique town is nestled on the top of a huge mountain and is home to several impressive UNESCO recognized monasteries that seem to be suspended in the air, hanging from the clouds.

-This was my first time visiting monasteries and I found them educational as well as interesting, with Varlaam being my favorite.
-We also took a side trip and visited the awesome village of Matryniska.
+The cruise was my first time visiting monasteries, and I found them educational as well as exciting, with Varlaam being my favorite.
+We also took a side trip and visited the remarkable village of Matryniska.

 Cruising is and will always be my favorite pastime.
 This year’s cruise took me aboard the Emerald Princess to a faraway destination: the Black Sea.
 My friend Jo and I cruised from Athens, Greece to Khios and Volos, Greece, as well as Romania, Bulgaria, and Turkey.

-As with all my Princess cruises, our time onboard was just as much fun as the rest of the trip and I even got to connect with Dave, one of my all-time favorite cruise activities staff member whom I met on a past Caribbean cruise.
-We had very good food on the boat, my favorite afternoon tea (complete with scones, clotted cream, and jam), and the English pub lunch.
+As with all my Princess cruises, our time on board was just as much fun as the rest of the trip, and I even got to connect with Dave, one of my all-time favorite cruise activities staff member whom I met on a past Caribbean cruise.
+We had excellent food on the boat, my favorite afternoon tea (complete with scones, clotted cream, and jam), and the English pub lunch.
 Better yet, I got my inside cabin for $699!

-Having been to Athens before, I had already done all the “biggies”, but felt my travel companion should definitely see the Acropolis so we did that first.
-My favorite building, Athena Nike, was closed for renovation but we did get to experience the fantastic views of the city from our perch on the hill as well as the world-famous Parthenon.
-We indulged in wonderful Greek food, explored some new places around the city, and took a super fun and tasty food tour.
+Having been to Athens before, I had already done all the “biggies,” but felt my travel companion should see the Acropolis, so we did that first.
+Athena Nike, my favorite building at the Acropolis, was closed for renovation.
+However, we did get to experience the fantastic views of the city from our perch on the hill, as well as the world-famous Parthenon.
+We indulged in delicious Greek food, explored some new places around the city, and took a super fun and tasty food tour.

 Even though I think Athens is a bit dirty and overrated, there is no denying its importance in our history; and for that, I am glad to have revisited this worthy country.

-#13 Getting a ticket for Mickey’s Not So Scary Halloween Party.
+#13 Attending Mickey’s Not So Scary Halloween Party